 This course teaches students to use the operating system, navigate the Internet, use web-based e-mail, use Outlook e-mail, calendars, create and edit documents in Microsoft Word, and develop and deliver presentations in PowerPoint.
 Students will also be working on their keyboarding and alpha/numerical data entry skills.
 This course includes lab work that focuses on hand placement, accuracy, and speed.
 At the conclusion of this course, students will work through several projects which helps them apply the skills they have learned to the workplace.

-Through this course students develop knowledge of the language of medicine, human anatomy and physiology, pathology, and diagnostic treatments related to the 15 body systems.
-Students study common terms and abbreviations and learn about Greek and Latin prefixes, suffixes, and root words that are the building blocks for communicating to other healthcare professionals.
-Upon completion of this course, students will have gained an understanding of medical terminology, human anatomy, and the framework and structure of the body, as well as the physiology of the bodily systems that work together to support life.
+Through this course students develop knowledge of the language of medicine, human anatomy and physiology related to the 15 body systems.
+Students study common terms and abbreviations, and learn about Greek and Latin prefixes, suffixes, and root words that are the building blocks for communicating to other healthcare professionals.
+Upon completion of this course, students will have gained an understanding of medical terminology, human anatomy, and the framework and structure of the body as well as the physiology of the bodily systems that work together to support life.

 Students in this course will learn about the healthcare revenue cycle, fundamental concepts of public and private insurance, regulatory compliance, and ethics.
 Students will also practice claim processing using both manual methods and electronic medical billing software.
 Emphasis is placed on the billing cycle including posting payments, processing information from encounter forms, and completing Centers for Medicare and Medicaid Services (CMS-1500) and Uniform Bill (UB-04) medical claim forms.
 Additionally, students learn about the Health Insurance Portability and Accountability Act (HIPPA) confidentiality regulations and Diagnostic Related Groups (DRGs).
 Furthermore, students will be introduced to the qualifications for working in a hospital setting, common terms related to hospital billing, flow of the inpatient hospital stay from billing through payment, payment methods and classifications, and the guidelines for completion and transmission of the CMS-1450 claim form.
 Upon completion of this course, students will be able to maintain patient financial records and process medical claims for public and private insurance while maintaining patient confidentiality.